 Gifs by Active Body.
 Creative Mind.

 Do 5 to 10 lifts on one leg and then switch to the opposite leg.
-People may also want to try doing the same number of repetitions for 2 to 3 sets.

 Share on Pinterest